plum-css/plum/_docs/modules-modifier.md

 ## How do I use them?

-Modifier classes are applied by appending `.module-m-*` and/or `.module-child-m-*` to a modules base classes.
+wodifier classes are applied by appending `.module-m-*` and/or `.module-child-m-*` to a modules base classes.